BebeSparkelSparkel/hra/README.md

 #### First and Second Line

-The first line must start with the string `Human`.
+The file must start with the string `Human`.
 Then:
 1. One character to be used as the space character for the rest of the file
     - This documentation refers to this character as **space**
     - Typically, it is the *space* `0x20` or *tab* `0x09` character.
 Tab may be a good choice if your paths contain many `0x20` *spaces*.